CassieMarie0728/my-awesomeness/README.md

 - [mukeshkumarcharak/termux-snippets](https://github.com/mukeshkumarcharak/termux-snippets) - An integrated tool and a collection of snippets which helps in the various aspects of the terminal.
 - [n0mi1k/apk2url](https://github.com/n0mi1k/apk2url) - An OSINT tool to quickly extract IP and URL endpoints from APKs by disassembling and decompiling
 - [noob-hackers/mrphish](https://github.com/noob-hackers/mrphish) - All In One Social Accounts Phishing With Otp Bypass In Termux.
+- [onejar99/gitbook-build-publish-action](https://github.com/onejar99/gitbook-build-publish-action) - A GitHub Action to build and publish GitBook.
 - [samsesh/SocialBox-Termux](https://github.com/samsesh/SocialBox-Termux) - SocialBox is a Bruteforce Attack Framework [ Facebook , Gmail , Instagram ,Twitter ] , Coded By Belahsan Ouerghi Edit By samsesh for termux on android
 - [six2dez/OneListForAll](https://github.com/six2dez/OneListForAll) - Rockyou for web fuzzing
 - [siyuan-note/template-sample](https://github.com/siyuan-note/template-sample) - SiYuan template sample